alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 ###Temporary exports

-If you regularly ​take goods abroad for a short period of time for public ​exhibitions, [check if you can use a travelling exhibition certificate](http://ec.europa.eu/environment/cites/pdf/referenceguide_en.pdf) instead of a CITES permit.
+If you regularly take goods abroad for a short period of time for public exhibitions, [check if you can use a travelling exhibition certificate](http://ec.europa.eu/environment/cites/pdf/referenceguide_en.pdf) instead of a CITES permit.
 You can use the certificate whether you're moving goods within or outside the EU.

-​It applies to items for: circuses and menageries.
+It applies to items for circuses and menageries.

 You can add multiple specimen types in one application if needed.
-​

-It is valid for 3 years
-​ and means you don't need to apply for permission each time you take your display items abroad.​
+It is valid for 3 years and means you don't need to apply for permission each time you take your display items abroad.​

 ###Apply